 - 1. This policy supersedes Policy LIV1 of the Core Strategy. - 2.
 Over the remainder of the plan period (2019-2030), provision will be made to deliver a minimum of 2,640 net dwellings, equating to an average of 240 dwellings per annum. - 3.
 The housing requirement should be delivered in accordance with the distribution set out in Policy SDP3. - 4.
-The housing requirement is to be met by: - Sites under construction or with extant planning permission. - Trough Laithe Strategic Housing Site (see Policy LIV2). - Reuse of long term vacant housing stock. - Specific sites identified through Policies LIV7 and WRK9. - Allocated sites in any made Neighbourhood Plan. - Non-allocated sites at suitable locations within the Settlement Boundary. - Where circumstances require, specific reserve sites identified through Policy LIV8. - 5.
+The housing requirement is to be met by: - Sites under construction or with extant planning permission. - Trough Laithe Strategic Housing Site (see Policy LIV2). - Specific sites identified through Policies LIV7 and WRK9. - Allocated sites in any made Neighbourhood Plan. - Non-allocated sites at suitable locations within the Settlement Boundary. - Where circumstances require, specific reserve sites identified through Policy LIV8. - 5.
 The delivery of housing will be monitored through the Council's annual monitoring and the application of the Housing Delivery Test.
 If the Housing Delivery Test is failed, the Council will, in the following order: - a.
 Work with developers to identify, address, and overcome any barriers to the delivery of housing. - b.
 Where required, prepare an Action Plan setting out measures to increase housing delivery. - c.
 Review housing density, site capacity, and product delivery at sites not yet commenced/yet to be approved. - d.
 Release Reserve Sites to address any likely arising shortfall in provision. - e.
 Where required, apply the presumption in favour of sustainable development.

-Strategic Objectives 2•5 Local Plan Part 1 Policies LIV1 • LI V2 Local Plan Part 2 Policies LIV7 • LI V8 • WRK9 Targets Delivitraje Mairi Deliver housing in accordance with the housing trajectory Triggers 202 • The than half of the housing requirement delivered by 5. long term vacancy rate is higher than the national rage in 2025.
+Strategic Objectives 2•5 Local Plan Part 1 Policies LIV1 • LI V2 Local Plan Part 2 Policies LIV7 • LIV8 • WRK9 Targets Deliver a minimum of 2,640 dwellings by 2030.
+Deliver housing in accordance with the housing trajectory Maintain the proportion of long-term empty homes below the national targets.
+Triggers 2023 • The than half of the housing requirement delivered by 5. long term vacancy rate is higher than the national rage in 2025.
 Indicators HS01 Number of new homes completed (including trends over time) by: Location HS02 Future predicted housing completions (based on the SHLAA update) and revised delivery target.
-HS03 Number of new dwellings granted planning permission and total of dwellings with an extant planning consent by: Location Monitoring of allocated site status Delivery Agencies Parish C Pendle E Council, Borough Council, private developers, Town and ouncils, the community and community forums, Enterprise and Regeneration Ltd, Lancashire County Registered Providers, Homes England, Lancashire terprise Partnership.
+HS03 Number of new dwellings granted planning permission and total of dwellings with an extant planning consent by: Location Monitoring of allocated site status Delivery Agencies Pendle Borough Council, private developers, Town and Parish Councils, the community and community forums, Pendle Enterprise and Regeneration Ltd, Lancashire County Council, Registered Providers, Homes England, Lancashire Local Enterprise Partnership.
 Delivery Mechanisms Pre-application advice/discussions Determination of planning applications through the Development Management process Sites allocated through Policy LIV7 and where required LIV8 Sites allocated through Neighbourhood Plans Continued engagement through the development process.
 Risks • Una re is no appetite to build-out allocated sites (L) nticipated constraints render all or part of the sites uitable for housing (L)